Ashutosh-Mishra2/GA_circuit_design/README.md

 ### Presentation
 **Link to google slides** - https://docs.google.com/presentation/d/15rWm4BfqcXm5z52CKhpCfRGEhJgyhaC7kltPVhGTMrs/edit?usp=sharing

-Also Slides and a video presentation of the slides have been added to the repository
+Also Slides and a video presentation of the slides have been added to the repository.